 In terms of protection, commercial auto insurance is similar to personal car insurance.
 Commercial insurance can include coverage for bodily injury liability, property damage liability, medical payments or personal injury protection (PIP) coverage, vehicle damage and accidents with uninsured or underinsured drivers.
 There may also be endorsements available to help you customize your policy.

 Commercial vs personal insurance

 Another difference is that commercial auto insurance may have higher coverage limits than a personal policy.
 Cars that are used for business purposes generally face more risk and therefore need more coverage.
-Because of that, commercial car insurance is more expensive than personal insurance.
+Because of that, commercial car insurance is often more expensive than personal insurance.

 Who needs commercial auto insurance?

-Any company that owns and uses vehicles as part of their business function — whether it’s one car or an entire fleet — needs to have commercial car insurance.
+Any business that owns and uses vehicles as part of their business function — whether it’s one car or an entire fleet — needs to have commercial car insurance.
 Some examples of businesses that need commercial auto insurance include:

 - Electricians and HVAC professionals that visit people’s homes